Blurrybboi/aichat/Role-Guide.md

 ## Role Arguments

-ole arguments can be employed to supply extra parameters to the prompt.
+Role arguments can be employed to supply extra parameters to the prompt.

 ```yaml
 - name: convert:json:yaml